This one is called “Somewhere between Byron Bay and Nimbin”.

-I recently (spontaneously) took a week off to regenerate, took my tent and bare minimals and camped by the river in Nimbin for three days.
-No one around I meditated by the river in the thick of the rainforest, eating Bunya nuts and wild tomatoes and brewing my tea on the fire.
+I recently (spontaneously) took a week off to regenerate.
+I took my tent and bare minimals and camped by the river in Nimbin for three days.
+With no one around I meditated by the river in the thick of the rainforest, eating Bunya nuts and wild tomatoes and brewing my tea on the fire.

 I then caught a bus to Byron, an hour of winding roads amid sweeping valleys, rivers and hills of lush green with the occasional duck on the back of a cow in meadows and farms galore.

-Notice in the middle of the forest there is a mystical scene – it represents the non-local world – that which goes unseen.
+Also, notice in the middle of the forest there is a mystical scene.
+It represents the non-local world – that which goes unseen.
 The magic of both places is in this scene 🙂 Byron Bay art 🙂